ospalh/anki-addons/pages/Colorful toolbars.md

 Remove the `#` and the space at the beginning of the  `# show_toggle_last = True`-line  and add a `#` (and a space) to the `show_toggle_last = False` line.
 Click “Save” and restart Anki.

+When the button between, which should appear between the “mark” and “bury” buttons, has been clicked and the arrow is green instead of gray, clicking on one of the answer buttons (“Again”, “Good” &c.), takes you to the deck options screen instead of showing another card.

 ## Variants